X0FloH/ServoTurret/README.md

 ### Raspberry Pi:
 -picamera\
 -socketserver\
--pigpiod\
+-pigpiod

 ### Computer
 -numpy\
 -cv2\
 -pigpio\
--keyboard\
+-keyboard

 # Importing modules
 'pip3 install (module name)'

 ### Before using cameraPositionDebug.py make sure to run 'sudo pigpiod' on the raspberry pi

-# Configuring turret.py
+# Configuring turret.py variables
 ip - run 'ifconfig' on raspberry pi, the ip is in wlan0 section\
 horizontalPin - GPIO pin the horizontal servo is connected to\
-verticalPin - GPIO pin the vertical servo is connected to\
+verticalPin - GPIO pin the vertical servo is connected to

 Please use cameraPositionDebug.py to get the horizontal rest and vertical rest positions